-10 years ago, I asked my friend, “What makes you secure in your marriage?”
-She…
+10 years ago, I asked my friend, "What makes you feel secure in your marriage?"…

-One day, during a conversation with my 12-year-old daughter, Vrinda, she told me, “Aannya, my friend, is just an average student in the class.”
+One day, during a conversation with my 12-year-old daughter, Vrinda told me, “Aannya, my friend, is just an average student in the class.”

 “How can you say that?”
 I asked.

-Vrinda replied, “She scored 80% on the exams, and most of my classmates got more than 90%.”
+“She scored 80% on the exams, and most of my classmates got more than 90%.”, Vrinda replied.

-I made light of the situation and said, “In that case, you must be considered a below-average student since you scored only 65%.”
-We both ended up laughing.
+I made fun of the situation and said, “In that case, you must be considered a below-average student since you scored only 65%”.

-When Vrinda was in primary school, she once came to me and asked, “How do I learn the textbook answers?
-It’s difficult to memorize word for word.”
+When Vrinda was in the primary class, she once came to me with a troubled and said “How do I memorise the textbook answers?
+It is hard to learn them word by word.”

-She did exactly that and found it easy.
-After her school test, she told me that her teacher did not give her full marks for her answers.
+She followed my advice and found it much easier.
+After her school test, she said, “Her teacher did not give full marks for her answers”.

 I reassured her, “But you understood the concept.
 Don’t worry about the scores.”

-Vrinda continued this approach throughout her academic years.
-At every parent-teacher meeting, the teachers told me, “Vrinda is a smart girl but makes many silly mistakes, spelling errors, is not focused, talks too much, and uses casual language in writing, which is not acceptable.”
-I listened attentively.
+“Vrinda is a smart girl, but makes many silly mistakes, spelling errors, lack of focus, talks too much, use casual language in writing, which is not acceptable.”

-The next day, I gave her the same 10 words again, and this time she got one correct.
-Every day, I did the same until she got 5 words correct, and then I introduced 5 new words.
+The next day, I gave her the same 10 words again.
+This time, she got one correct.
+We repeated this exercise daily until she mastered five words, after which I introduced five new ones.

-She said, “Why are you doing this to me?
-The same story, and the same words every day.
-It’s so boring.
-I won’t do it anymore.
-You’re a bad mom.”
-She started crying.
+At first, it went well, but soon she grew frustrated.
+“Why are you doing this to me?
+The same story, the same words every day – It is so boring!
+I am not doing this anymore.
+You are a bad mom” she said, crying.

-I said, “If you keep fighting and crying about it, it will take much longer.
-Otherwise, it will only take 5 minutes.
-It’s up to you.
-I’m not going anywhere until you finish it.”
+I stayed calm and replied, “If you keep fighting and crying about it, it will take much longer.
+But if you focus, it will only take 5 minutes.
+It is up to you.
+I am not going anywhere until you finish.”

 Poem